China says it will win West over to its view on Tibet, Xinjiang

 "What should be developed should be developed, and when stability should be maintained it will be maintained -- (we) must totally disregard whatever the West says," he wrote.

-Zhu also criticized foreign leaders who meet the Dalai Lama, many of whom have later found themselves frozen out diplomatically by Beijing.
+Zhu also criticised foreign leaders who meet the Dalai Lama, many of whom have later found themselves frozen out diplomatically by Beijing.

 Those who do so should "pay a price", Zhu said.